harrism04/slideofhand/memory-bank/projectbrief.md

 - **Storage**: Supabase Storage for audio recordings

 ### AI Integration
+- **OpenAI (gpt-4o-mini)**:
-- **OpenAI**: gpt-4o-mini for presentation content generation (has web_search_tool)
+  - Used for generating presentation content (all modes, including URL summarization via web_search_tool).
-- **Local Analysis**: Speech analysis (pace, clarity, filler words, engagement) is performed locally within the `/api/analyze` route based on the transcription.
-(Note: Groq integration for this was planned but is not currently implemented).
-- **Speech Processing**: Browser Web Speech API and custom audio processing for transcription.
+  - Used for comprehensive analysis of transcribed practice recordings, providing feedback on clarity, pace, filler words, and overall delivery.
+- **GROQ API (groq-whisper-large-v3-turbo)**:
+  - Used for highly accurate speech-to-text transcription of practice recordings.
+- **Firecrawl**:
-- **Firecrawl**: For web scraping when summarizing URLs for presentation content.
+  - Used for web scraping when summarizing URLs for presentation content (leveraged by OpenAI's web_search_tool or directly).

 ### Data Models
 - **Presentations**: Store presentation metadata